HimanshuSardana/assignments/data_science/lab_07/output.typ

   3   Chile 47763095
   ```
 ]
-#question(
-  "1. (i)",
+#question("1. (i)")[
-  [Excluding records from a given year, which observations indicate that the population of a country has decreased from the previous year and the life expectancy has increased?],
+  Excluding records from a given year, which observations indicate that the population of a country has decreased from the previous year and the life expectancy has increased?
-)
+]

 #solution()[```python
 pop_life_change <- df %>%